ggiande/minecraft-js-starter-template/README.md

 `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`

 Gulp in "watch mode" allows gulp to sit in the background and watch for changes,and if they happen, they will automatically compile and deploy to the Minecraft folder.
 This way, we won't have to worry about separately compiling every time we make a change to code.

+> In Minecraft: Running the `/reload` command will ONLY refresh your scripts and allow you to develop code while in-game.
+If you change entities/textures, this will not work.
+Gulp the project, then restart the world.

 > IMPORTANT:
 > You may also need to update the version of Beta APIs in your `dependencies` section to match your version of Minecraft.